michaelrommel/rsyncmachine/README.md

 ## Version ##

-This documentation refers to rsyncmachine version 0.10.7
+This documentation refers to `rsyncmachine.pl` version 0.10.7

 ## Synopsis ##